Pardoo Station is impressed with the performance of their 33-row Direct Drill.

-A 200,000 hectare cattle operation, Pardoo Station is approximately 120 kilometres east of Port Hedland in the Western Australia’s remote hot Pilbara region.
+A 200,000 hectare cattle operation, Pardoo Station is approximately 120 kilometres east of Port Hedland in Western Australia’s remote remote Pilbara region.
 The property was purchased by the Pardoo Beef Corporation in 2015.

-Pardoo Beef Corporation’s herd is being transformed into purebred and crossbred Wagyu cattle.
+Pardoo Beef Corporation’s herd is being transformed into purebred and crossbred Wagyu.

 This is made possible by using an extensive irrigation system to create and support perennial pastures.
-Investing in centre pivot irrigation systems, has transformed Pardoo Station’s marginal grazing country into lush green pasture and the water comes from the Artesian basin.
+Investing in centre pivot irrigation systems has transformed Pardoo’s marginal grazing country into lush green pasture with water from the Artesian basin.

-In May 2017, Pardoo Station purchased a John Shearer 33 row direct drill from McIntosh & Son, Geraldton.
-The drill was ordered with parallelogram ‘double disc openers’ with press wheels, rather than tynes, for better control over seed placement.
+In May 2017, Pardoo Station purchased a John Shearer 33 row Direct Drill from McIntosh & Son in Geraldton.
+The drill was ordered with double disc openers with press wheels rather than tynes for better control over seed placement.

-Their service manager says, “Getting the seed to the right level during seeding is very important to ensure good germination.
-With the parallelogram double disc openers and press wheels, adjustments can be made to plant seed at the optimum depth.”.
+Pardoo’s service manager reports that, “Getting the seed to the right level during seeding is very important to ensure good germination.
+With the double disc openers and press wheels, adjustments can be made to seed at the optimum depth.”

 “In some other cases we sow the seed at 5mm deep and the germination is very good at around 95%.”

 “We also do a lot of lucerne plantings with the drill and the 180mm spacings on irrigated land with seed rates of 22 kg/ha, have proved to return better crop density and faster yields per hectare.”

 “Most plantings are grazed or cut for hay at 40 to 45 days.”